 4. Grasshopper

-Grasshopper offers an affordable call answering solution with various business features, making it ideal for smaller medical centers and doctors' practices.
+Grasshopper offers an affordable call answering solution with various features suitable for the healthcare business, making it ideal for smaller medical centers and doctors' practices.
 Although it doesn't provide outbound calls like traditional VoIP providers, Grasshopper still offers essential features that are beneficial for hospitals and medical institutes.

 Here are the key features offered by Grasshopper: